mg0x7BE/vscode-create-polyglot/README.md

 ![GitHub forks](https://img.shields.io/github/forks/MaxGripe/vscode-create-polyglot)
 ![GitHub Repo stars](https://img.shields.io/github/stars/MaxGripe/vscode-create-polyglot)

-⚠️ This repository has been archived.
-Visual Studio Code is pure garbage and causes too many issues.
-I am switching to JetBrains Rider.

 # Create Polyglot - Button

 Adds a button to the Activity Bar to create a new Polyglot Notebook.